microsoft/vscode-wiki/Roadmap.md

 * :runner: Improve extension recommendation system
 * Improve searching for extensions
-* :runner: Simplify tracking down issues caused by installed extensions and make it easier to file issues
+* [x] Simplify tracking down issues caused by installed extensions and make it easier to file issues
-* :runner: Show the user more information about the usage of a extension (startup time, error rate, etc.).
+* [x] Show the user more information about the usage of a extension (startup time, error rate, etc.).

 ### For extension authors

 * Improve the language API to support a hierarchical navigation to the symbols in a document
 * Make extension contributions attributable to an extension (e.g. error messages, commands)
 * [x] Support migrating the publisher of an extension to another publisher
-* Investigate contributing explorer viewlets as a first class element in the activity bar
+* :runner: Investigate contributing explorer viewlets as a first class element in the activity bar
 * Investigate Quick pick improvements (e.g. multi-step, forms, commands, grouping)
 * :runner: Continue to invest into API that enables remote development
-* :runner: Add API for contributing decorations on resources shown in the explorer (like the Source Control decorations)
+* [x] Add API for contributing decorations on resources shown in the explorer (like the Source Control decorations)

 ## Documentation